yandex-cloud/docs/en/storage/instruments/aws-sdk-java.md

 For sample code, see `aws-java-sdk/samples/AmazonS3` in the archive with the SDK distribution package.

-To connect to {{ objstorage-name }}, the code in the example should be replaced
+To connect to Object Storage, the code in the example should be replaced

 ```cpp
 AmazonS3 s3 = AmazonS3ClientBuilder.standard()